Shehzad Tanweer

-Shehzad Tanweer (15 December 1982 – 7 July 2005) was one of four Islamist terrorists who detonated explosives in three trains on the London Underground and one bus in central London during the 7 July 2005 London bombings.
-56 people were killed and over 700 wounded in the attacks.
+Shehzad Tanweer (15 December 1982 – 7 July 2005) was a British terrorist.
+He was one of four men that detonated explosives in three trains on the London Underground and one bus in central London during the 7 July 2005 London bombings.
+52 people were killed, plus the bombers themselves, and over 700 were wounded in the attacks.

-Tanweer was named by Scotland Yard as the man who detonated a bomb while travelling eastbound on the Circle Line between Liverpool Street and Aldgate, killing both himself and seven of the 56 killed in the attacks.
-The other three men were identified as Hasib Hussain, Germaine Lindsay, and Mohammad Sidique Khan.
-All four homegrown terrorists were killed in the explosions.
+Tanweer was named by Scotland Yard as the man who detonated the first bomb while travelling eastbound on the Circle Line between Liverpool Street and Aldgate, killing himself and seven of the 52 victims.
+The other three men were identified as Mohammad Sidique Khan, Germaine Lindsay and Hasib Hussain, all homegrown terrorists killed in the explosions.

 Biography

-Tanweer was born in St Luke's maternity hospital, Bradford to Parveen Akhtar, whose husband, Mohammed Mumtaz Tanweer, was originally from the Faisalabad region of Pakistan.
+Tanweer was born in St Luke's maternity hospital, Bradford, to Parveen Akhtar, whose husband, Mohammed Mumtaz Tanweer, was originally from the Faisalabad region of Pakistan.
 In 1984, the family moved to the Beeston area of Leeds, then to Colwyn Road (also in Beeston) when Tanweer was seven.
-Known as Kaka (little one) by his family, he attended Wortley High School, where he was described as politically moderate by his friends, who knew him as an outstanding sportsman, excelling at cricket, triple jump, long-distance running, football, and ju-jitsu.
+Known as Kaka (little one) by his family, he attended Wortley High School, where he was described as politically moderate by his friends, who knew him as an outstanding sportsman, excelling at cricket, triple jump, long-distance running, football and ju-jitsu.
 He then attended Leeds Metropolitan University, where he studied sports science before leaving for Pakistan in 2004 to attend a course in Islamic studies.

 At the time of his death, Tanweer is believed to have worked occasionally in his father's fish and chip shop.
-His father had previously owned a curry takeaway and a butcher's shop and was respected locally as a prominent businessman.
+His father had previously owned a curry takeaway and a butcher's shop, and was respected locally as a prominent businessman.

-Tanweer attended several mosques including Bengali and Stratford Street mosque in Beeston, where two of the other London bombers, Mohammad Sidique Khan and Hasib Hussain, are also believed to have worshipped.
+Tanweer attended several mosques, including Bengali and Stratford Street mosque in Beeston, where two of the other London bombers, Khan and Hussain, are also believed to have worshipped.
 He also frequented the Hamara Youth Access Point, a drop-in centre for teens, alleged to have been used as a recruitment centre by Khan.